Chia Seeds 2025: Remarkable Health Benefits of Chia Seeds

 - Add Them to Smoothies: This can be added to smoothies to boost their nutritional value.
 Simply sprinkle a tablespoon or two of chia seeds into your blender along with your other ingredients.

-- Use as a Topping: These can be sprinkled on top of yogurt, oatmeal, or cereal for added crunch and nutrition.
+- Use as a Topping: These can be sprinkled on top of yoghurt, oatmeal, or cereal for added crunch and nutrition.

 5. Potential Health Risks